starlane-io/starlane/docs/content/roadmap.md

   - rust client library for new rest API for downloading and unzipping ArtifactBundles as well as caching Artifacts
   - incorporate rust client library into starlane itself

+### PRODUCTION version: 1.0.0-beta [backlog]
+The first version where Starlane is ready for production environments.
 * support for larger binaries
   - Implementation of the 'Data Conveyor' (Starlane's support for large files & messages)

-### PRODUCTION version: 1.0.0-beta [backlog]
-The first version where Starlane is ready for production environments.
-* Starlane Operator updated to provision persistent storage
-* Starlane Operator capable of distributing Stars accross multiple container
 * Lot's and Lot's of testing the robustness of the app

 ### PRODUCTION version: 1.0.0 [backlog]
 * Lot's and Lot's of more testing....